Mini Tummy Tuck (Mini Abdominoplasty)

 You can assess whether you would be suitable for a mini tummy tuck by gently pinching your tummy skin whilst leaning forward.

-- If you can get the skin around your tummy button down to the area around your pubic skin, you would probably be better suited to a Full Tummy Tuck.
+- If you can get the skin around your tummy button down to the area around your pubic skin, you would probably be better suited to a full tummy tuck.

-- If, however, the skin does not stretch this far, you may be suitable for a Mini Tummy Tuck.
+- If, however, the skin does not stretch this far, you may be suitable for a mini tummy tuck.

-The scars from a Mini Tummy Tuck are slightly smaller than for a Full Tummy Tuck.
+The scars from a mini tummy tuck are slightly smaller than for a full tummy tuck.
 In addition, you will not have a scar around the tummy button.
 In both cases, the muscles of the tummy (rectus-abdominis muscles) can be repaired and stitched together.

+Recovery is slightly longer if you do have your muscles repaired.
+You will also feel slightly more tender following your operation.
 You will stay in hospital for 1-2 days following surgery and may have 1-2 small drainage tubes inserted under the skin to remove any excess fluid in your recovery period.
 On the day after surgery, you will be fitted with a compression garment which produces gentle pressure on your tummy area to reduce swelling and bruising.
 Your drainage tubes will normally be removed on the day following surgery and you will be encouraged to carefully start regaining mobility.

 You may return home 1-2 days after surgery, depending on your recovery.
 During the first week, you should move gently around the house including short trips out.
 We would advise you to avoid any lifting or manual work.
 If you have young children it is best to organise extra help with them during this time.

 At your follow up appointment (1 week after surgery) the wounds will be checked and the ends of the absorbable sutures trimmed.
 Brown micropore tape will be applied to the incisions to support them and help your scars heal.
 We will see you regularly after this and take photographs at your appointment 6 weeks following surgery.